Example: Filtering and Numbering Nodes

 •A constant (To add a constant, select the menu command Insert | Constant).

 The variable uses the same schema as the source component.
-If your right-click the variable and select Properties from the context menu, notice that the node BranchOffices/Office/Contact is selected as root node for this variable structure.
+If you right-click the variable and select Properties from the context menu, notice that the node BranchOffices/Office/Contact is selected as root node for this variable structure.

 First, data of the source component is passed on to the filter.
 The filter passes onwards to the variable only those records that meet the filter condition.
-Namely, the filter is configured to get only those Contact nodes where the first name is equal or greater than M".
+Namely, the filter is configured to get only those Contact nodes where the last name is equal or greater than M".
 To achieve this, the function greater compares each last item with the constant value "M".

 The variable has the compute-when input connected to the root item of the source component (BranchOffices).
 At runtime, this causes the variable to be re-evaluated whenever a new item is read from the sequence in the source component.
 In this mapping, however, connecting or not connecting the compute-when item does not make a difference.
 The reason is that the variable is connected to the Contact source item (indirectly through the filter), and it would compute as many times as there are instances of Contact which meet the filter condition.